 As part of the account opening process, users are required to verify their identity using documents such as drivers license, bank statement, social security card etc.

-Luckily, there are other investing apps and brokerages with similar features as Robinhood in Canada.
+Luckily, there are several investing apps and brokerages with similar features as Robinhood app in Canada.
+More on this later.

 Before Robinhood, anyone hoping to start investing would need to open an account with thousands of dollars and pay $5-$10 per trade.
 This all changed with Robinhood’s introduction.